Drinking wine, Larissa Manoela squats down with a red dress that is too small: “Upon the butt”

 “Wine lovers add me.
 Even more in love after visiting the precious vineyard @luminositawinebr here in Tuscany.
 Without a doubt, this trip has already entered the list of favorites ”, she wrote in the caption of the publication.
 In the photos, Larissa Manoela poses in a red dress and still gives that passionate smile.

 “I know everyone says this to you, but what a beautiful woman!!!”, said a follower in the comments field.
-“I’ve been a big fan of Lari for a few years now, I can’t,” pointed out another.
+“I’ve been a big fan of Lari’s for a few years now, I can’t”, pointed out another.

 Larissa Manoela reveals how she was received at Globo and talks about her first work